GoogleChrome/web.dev/src/site/content/en/blog/vitals-spa-faq/index.md

 after.

 {% Aside %}
-Update: See the [Experimenting with measuring soft navigations](https://developer.chrome.com/blog/soft-navigations-experiment/) post for more information on a new "soft-navigations" API that is intended to allow better SPA measurement of the Core Web Vitals.
+Update (February 2023): See the [Experimenting with measuring soft navigations](https://developer.chrome.com/blog/soft-navigations-experiment/) post for more information on a new "soft-navigations" API that is intended to allow better SPA measurement of the Core Web Vitals.
 {% endAside %}

 Of course, more research is needed before we'll know whether we can accurately